SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 	- states all crush others when they gain power cus it's their best interest
 	- we can represent this scenario with a payoff matrix, with two actors who can either defend or attack
 		- if both actors defend, they get a reward, say two.
-		- if both actors attack, any resulting power gained would just be crushed by the state system,
+		- if both actors attack, any resulting power gained would just be crushed by the state system, so each state would get 0 or lower.
+		- if one actor attacks and another defends, then any resulting power would againbe chrushed, resulting in 0.
+	- the best option is clearly to defend.

+- when large allainces form,